juanvidev1/colombianCities/README.md

 ---

-*Datos oficiales de Colombia actualizados - Octubre 2025* 🇨🇴
+*API y datos oficiales de Colombia, listos para uso profesional y continuo.
+Actualizado Octubre 2025.* 🇨🇴

 Try this Web Service and just send me an email to juanvidev1@gmail.com if you want to collaborate to add more countries and cities or if you have some advices to make better this WS.